UKPLab/sentence-transformers/docs/pretrained_models.md

 [» Full List of STS Models](https://docs.google.com/spreadsheets/d/14QplCdTCDwEmTqrn1LH4yrbKvdogK4oQvYO1K1aPR5M/edit#gid=0)

 I can recommend the **distilbert-base-nli-stsb-mean-tokens** model, which gives a nice balance between speed and performance.

+## Duplicate Questions Detection

+The following models were trained for duplicate questions mining and duplicate questions retrieval.
+You can use them to detect duplicate questions in a large corpus (see [paraphrase mining](usage/paraphrase_mining) ) or to search for similar questions (see [semantic search](usage/semantic_search)).

+Available models:
+- **distilbert-base-nli-stsb-quora-ranking** - Model first tuned on NLI+STSb data, then fine-tune for Quora Duplicate Questions detection retrieval.
+- **distilbert-multilingual-nli-stsb-quora-ranking** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
+Fine-tuned with parallel data for 50+ languages.

 ## Multi-Lingual Models
 The following models generate aligned vector spaces, i.e., similar inputs in different languages are mapped close in vector space.
 You do not need to specify the input language.
 Details are in our publication [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813):